karelz/WarPlusPlus/README.md

 # War++ / TheGame

+**Warning:** The code is published just for fun and old memories.
+The version here probably does not compile.

 Client-server game with custome unit/AI scripting language "TripleS".
 Motivated by StarCraft/Brood War game, but without artifical 200 units limit ;).

 Created as school project at Charles University (MFF UK = Faculty of Math and Physics) around 2002-2005.